 Returning home to New York hit me with the biggest culture shock I’ve ever felt.
 Now, I’m no stranger to culture shock.
-My first notable quake occurred when I moved to Paris at the age of 18 with just a handful of French words at my disposal (croissant, café, cigarette…).
+My first notable quake occurred when I moved to Paris at the age of 18, with just a handful of French words at my disposal (croissant, café, cigarette…)

 Years later, with an expired visa and packed boxes, I sat in my beautiful 6eme étage Montparnasse apartment that looked out over some of the best rooftops Paris has to offer.
 I told myself that I would surely find a way to return to Paris within three to six months.
 It never occurred to me to prepare for re-assimilation into New York culture.
 I never once imagined that eight years later, I’d still be in New York, shocked and shaken, fighting passionately to maintain une vie parisienne in New York City.

-She still considers the occasional cigarette to be healthy and is offended by aggressive no-smoking bans (even though they’ve only helped her kick the habit).
+She still considers the occasional cigarette to be healthy and is offended by aggressive no-smoking policies (even though they’ve only helped her kick the habit).
 She believes in bike paths, small cars, and a public transportation system that does not run 24/7 so that it can be cleaned and maintained.

 At times, my inner Parisienne has been so dominant she made me do silly things, like not thinking twice about moving into a five-story walk-up with no elevator.
-She even tricked me into thinking I could survive another New York heat wave without an air conditioner; she has since learned to love her new air conditioner.
+She even tricked me into thinking I could survive another New York heat wave without an air conditioner.
+She has since learned to love her new air conditioner.